 People who have never owned a website are often overwhelmed by how to start.
 They Google “How To Start A Website” and get a ton of oversimplified information.
 Why?

 This article will be big.
 It will explain everything you need to know to start a website.
 Honestly the process is not super complicated.
 The most important thing is to use the right domain registrar and hosting provider.
 This article explains the technical side step-by-step.

-- Domain and Domain Registrar
+- Domain and Domain Registrar (Namecheap)

 - WordPress Account & Theme